 - Players whose games have finished are also not allowed to use or possess cellphones or other electronic devices in the playing area or bathrooms.
 The penalty is at the TD’s discretion after an investigation has been conducted and may include forfeiture of the round.

-- Spectators must check their cell phones at the cellphone check-in station.
+- Spectators must check in their cell phones at the cellphone check-in station.

 - Spectators will be allowed only in a specially cordoned off area running down the middle of the tournament room.
 No spectators will be allowed inside the area where players are competing.